-Figure 6.
-Adaption of DeMarco et al., (2012), Figure 20, itself an adaptation of a USGS figure (wh.er.usgs.gov/slr/sealevelrise.htm), showing the relationship between past predictions of SLR (red) and Gulf of Mexico regional regional adjustments of contemporary SLR predictive model outputs (blue) described in this paper, to establish the plausible range of Gulf regional SLR values for use in the predictive modeling for the 2017 CPRA Coastal Master Plan (green).
-Note that the magenta dots on the CPRA, (2012) predictive range indicate the values chosen for use in the Moderate (0.5 meters) and Less Optimistic (1 meter) Scenarios for the eustatic SLR uncertainty.
+Figure 6: Relationship between past predictions of SLR and Gulf of Mexico regional regional adjustments of contemporary SLR predictive model outputs.
+Adaption of DeMarco et al. (2012), Figure 20, itself an adaptation of a USGS figure (wh.er.usgs.gov/slr/sealevelrise.htm), showing the relationship between past predictions of SLR (red) and Gulf of Mexico regional regional adjustments of contemporary SLR predictive model outputs (blue) described in this paper, to establish the plausible range of Gulf regional SLR values for use in the predictive modeling for the 2017 CPRA Coastal Master Plan (green).
+Note that the magenta dots on the CPRA (2012) predictive range indicate the values chosen for use in the Moderate (0.5 meters) and Less Optimistic (1 meter) Scenarios for the eustatic SLR uncertainty.
 All values shown are centimeters eustatic or regional SLR by 2100.
-EO indicates sources where range was established as a result of expert opinion, PB indicates establishment as a result of the use of semi-empirical models.
+EO indicates sources where range was established as a result of expert opinion, PB indicates establishment as a result of the use of process-based models, and SE indicates establishment as a result of the use of semi-empirical models.

 Assuming the 0.31-1.98 meters Gulf SLR range of values has a base year of 1992 (not fully true - see discussion of the NRC 2012 document especially - but a simplifying assumption in this case), the regional SLR curves for the lower and upper bounds of that range can be represented as in Figure 7.
 The regional SLR over the 2015-2065 time period, which will remain the period of analysis for the 2017 Coastal Master Plan predictive models, is 0.14 meters (0.46 feet) for the lower-bound scenario and 0.83 meters (2.72 feet) for the upper-bound scenario.
-As both curves are non-linear, the acceleration constant for the lower-bound scenario is 1.5775 x 10-6 meters per year2, while the acceleration constant for the upper-bound scenario is 1.44753 x 10-4 meters per year2.
+As both curves are non-linear, the acceleration constant for the lower-bound scenario is 1.5775 x 10-6 meters per year.

-Figure 7.
-Graphical representation of Gulf regional SLR of 0.31 meters (green line) and 1.98 meters (blue line) by 2100, both from a base year of 1992, that represent the plausible range of Gulf regional SLR for subsequent analysis using the 2017 Coastal Master Plan predictive models.
+Figure 7: Graphical representation of Gulf regional SLR of 0.31 meters and 1.98 meters by 2100, both from a base year of 1992, that represent the plausible range of Gulf regional SLR for subsequent analysis using the 2017 Coastal Master Plan predictive models.
+The green line denotes Gulf regional SLR of 0.31 meters and blue line denotes 1.98 meter scenario.
 The magenta lines indicate the lower and upper bounds of the 2015-2065 period of analysis for that modeling effort.